duboc/cas-iac/README.md

 ### It’s just a guide line, do it on your way…..
 Google is your friend.

 - Configure AWS environment as cloud destination
+  - Use your group name as a prefix for everything
 - Fork git repository for basic blueprint (cas-iac)
   - https://github.com/duboc/cas-iac
 - Some basic Git commands are: